Why we need to teach ‘structured and cumulative’ reading instruction

 So how does structured and cumulative phonic progression translate to decodable books?

 Each of our beginner books has a new phonic focus: new spellings are introduced.
 But the text will include spellings from previous levels of reading.
-See below the first three level of our Dandelion Launchers series:
+See below the first three levels of our Dandelion Launchers series:

 Unit 1 : s, a, t, i, m